 WHAT'S MY OFFERING?

 I think we often look at what we have and devalue it for a myriad of reasons: it's not practical, it's not valuable enough, it's frivolous, it doesn't make sense, it's silly...but none of these are important.
-Rather, what do have to offer?
+Rather ask, what do I have to offer?

 I think if we're honest, there's something of breathtaking value in each of us.
 Not necessarily monetary value or physical value or value to anyone else except us.
 But when we offer that one thing to Jesus, it is a precious offering and a fragrant aroma of praise.